 So the super simplified rules of the game are as follows.
 You open a can/bottle of beer.
 You then attempt to throw a metal puck, which is called a tejo, down a narrow lane to hit a small pouch of gunpowder which is positioned on a metal ring situated in the middle of a box of clay.
 Hit a pouch with the metal puck, the pouch goes boom, and you get some points.
 There is far more to the game than that, but you get the gist.

 So, when in Salento, head to Beta Town, acquire a bucket of cold beer, and blow up some gunpowder.
 It’ll be fun, and it’s a great way to spend a couple of hours in the evening if you are looking for things to do in Salento!

-Take a Coffee Plantation Tour Outside of Salento
+Things to Do in Salento – Take a Coffee Plantation Tour

 Salento is located in what is known as the Zona Cafetera, the region of Colombia that is famous for growing incredibly high quality and delicious coffee.
 When in town take a taxi, bus, bike, (or better yet) walk (as we did) a few kilometers outside of town to Finca El Ocaso where you can see first hand how coffee is grown, harvested, processed, and brewed.